 Antonio Puglisi, the owner of Puglisi’s Hair Cuts, said Boston Properties notified him of the demolition last year and gave him an initial Dec.
 31 deadline to move out of the complex.
 Puglisi said he worked with Boston Properties to extend the deadline because he could not immediately find a new location, and his business will move out of its current space in 2100 Penn Saturday.

 “I’ve been here all my life, 60 years,” he said.
 “We have a good business.
 People who come in the shop for 40 or 50 years, for generations of family.”

 Puglisi said he struggled to find a new location because the cost of rent is relatively high in the neighborhood, but he eventually negotiated with Boston Properties to occupy a space in The Shops at 2000 Penn.

-Jody Rosenstein, the director of operations at the patent law firm Sunghrue Mion, PLLC, which is housed in offices at 2100 Pennsylvania Ave., said her employees are excited about the redevelopment of the building because they will relocate to the eighth and ninth floors of The Shops at 2000 Penn.
+Jody Rosenberg, the director of operations at the patent law firm Sughrue Mion, PLLC, which is housed in offices at 2100 Pennsylvania Ave., said her employees are excited about the redevelopment of the building because they will relocate to the eighth and ninth floors of The Shops at 2000 Penn.

 “I’ve been here 30 years and I thought, ‘Well, the building could use a little love, so if it’s going to come down and have a new building, I think that’s great,’” she said.

 This post has been updated to reflect the following correction:

 The Hatchet incorrectly reported the name of the director of operations at the law firm Sughrue Mion, PLLC as Jody Rosenstein.
 Her name is Jody Rosenberg.
 The Hatchet also misspelled the name of the firm as Sunghrue Mion, PLLC.
 The name of the firm is Sughrue Mion.
 We regret these errors.